charles-m-doan/distinction-space/content/Supportive/On_Austerity_of_MAF.md

 ## VI.
 On the Source of Starkness

-Any sense of starkness introduced by MAF results from the absence of certain kinds of metaphysical termination:
+Any sense of starkness introduced by DC results from the absence of certain kinds of metaphysical termination:

 - no deeper layer beneath admissibility,
 - no ultimate explanatory inventory,